 2. Orbiting Planets

 The motion of the earth and the other planets around the sun is strictly curvilinear in nature.
-However, these celestial bodies do not leave their orbits and tend to keep revolving within their concerned paths to eternity.
-A significant amount of centripetal force that is directed towards the center gets developed and is responsible to bind the planets and other celestial bodies into their respective orbits.
+However, these celestial bodies do not leave their orbits and tend to keep revolving within their respective paths to eternity.
+A significant amount of centripetal force that is directed towards the center gets developed and is responsible to keep the planets and other celestial bodies into their respective orbits.
 Here, a balance is maintained between the force of gravitation and the centripetal force.
-Hence, the resultant force acquires the name centripetal gravitational force.
+Hence, the resultant force is called centripetal gravitational force.

 3. Twirling a Lasso